 The models developed by Dail and Madsen (2011) and Hostetler and Chandler (2015) build on the N-mixture abundance models originally proposed by Royle (2014 XX), but also allow for population dynamics between primary survey periods (e.g., years), specifically for metapopulation dynamics such as recruitment (γ) and survival (ω).
 We included these dynamics without covariates, because while a two-year study is not sufficient to examine factors that are driving recruitment and survival directly, it would have been erroneous to assume closure across seasons.
-In addition to population closure within primary survey periods, important assumptions of this class of models also include constant detection probability across the study system (unless explained by observation variables), and equal abundance across the study system (unless explained by state variables) (XX confirm and rewrite assumptions).log
+In addition to population closure within primary survey periods, other important assumptions of this class of models include constant detection probability across the study system (unless explained by observation variables), and equal abundance across the study system (unless explained by state variables) (XX confirm and rewrite assumptions).

+Assuming that Nh,t is the true abundance in plot h in survey year t, we can account for Nh,1 (initial plot-level abundance) with a Poisson process, a negative binomial process or a zero-inflated process:

+Nh,1~Poisλh

+Nh,1~NBλh,α

+Nh,1~Pois0 with probability ψ or Nh,1~Poisλh with probability 1-ψ

+where α is the spread of the negative binomial distribution and ψ is the proportion of unoccupied plots (i.e., the inflated zeros).
+Plot-level mean abundance is modeled with log-linear regression of plot-level covariates (xh) (e.g., habitat characteristics):

+logλh=β0λ+β1λxh

+Subsequent year abundance is then a combination of the surviving individuals from each plot (Sh,t) and recruitment of new individuals into each plot (Gh,t):

+Nh,t=Sh,t+Gh,t for t≠1

+Sh,t|Nh,t-1~Bin(Nh,t-1,ω)

+Gh,t|Nh,t-1~Pois(γ)

+The detection process is a Binomial process based on plot-level abundance, Nh,t, and the probability of detecting individuals (ph,i,t), which is assumed to be affected by survey-specific covariates (xh,i,t), and which gives us our counts (nh,i,t):

+nh,i,t~Bin(Nh,t,ph,i,t)

+logitph,i,t=β0p+β1pxh,i,t

-For all target species that we analyzed, we first used package unmarked (XX Fiske and Chandler 2011) in Program R (Cite XXX) to constructed hypothesis-based models of initial abundance (Ni,1) with individual site covariates chosen based on a priori knowledge of the species of interest and the study system.
-Following the degree of freedom spending approach described by Gudice and Fieberg (2012XX), we chose not to include covariate interactions in our abundance models due to the small sample size of our data.
+For all target species that we analyzed, we used package unmarked (XX Fiske and Chandler 2011) in Program R (Cite XXX) to construct hypothesis-based models of initial abundance (Ni,1) with individual site covariates (xh) chosen based on a priori knowledge of the species of interest and the study system.
+Following the degree of freedom spending approach described by Guidice and Fieberg (2012XX), we chose not to include covariate interactions in our abundance models because of the small sample size of our data.
 We replicated each initial abundance model using Poisson, negative binomial, and zero-inflated Poisson distributions to determine the best fit for our data.
 Models were subsequently ranked based on Akaike information criterion (AIC) and ΔAIC values and only the best-ranked model was included in subsequent steps (Fondell et al. 2008 in Arnold 2010).
-For both of our avian target species (Lark Sparrow and Eastern Towhee), we then used the best-ranked initial abundance model to rank detection covariates.
+For both of our avian target species (Lark Sparrow and Eastern Towhee), we then used the best-ranked initial abundance model to rank detection covariate models (xh,i,t).
 This variable selection process followed the example given in the supplementary material of Hostetler and Chandler (2015).